The most common symptoms of breast cancer is a new lump in the breast or a thickening in the breast.

 - Pain is more often a symptom of a non-cancerous (benign) condition, but should be checked by a doctor

-- A lump in the armpit (axilla)
+- A new lump in the armpit (the armpit is also called the axilla)

 - Sometimes small, hard lumps in the armpit may be a sign that breast cancer has spread to the lymph nodes.
-Although these lumps are often painless, they may be tender
+Although these lumps are often painless, they may be tender.

 - Changes in breast shape or size